Fusion-Power-Plant-Framework/bluemira/documentation/BLUEPRINT/source/divertor_shaping.rst

    Schematic of the last divertor building step.
 The red dot (x-point) and the blue dot (middle point) are spaced by "xpt_height".

-The guide lines are not straight lines.
-They have a curvature that is extrapolated by interpolating either the separatrix or a specific flux line function.
+The guide lines have a curvature that is extrapolated by interpolating either the separatrix or a specific flux line function.
-The choice of the right curvature aims to not to intercept any flux line of the scrape-off layer before it reaches the divertor target.
+The curvature is tuned by changing the degree of the fitting polynomial, in order to keep the wall as close as possible to the scrape-off layer, and at the same time avoiding the intersection between flux lines and wall before they reach the divertor targets.
+The degree can vary between 1 and 3.
+Degree uqual to 1 corresponds to a straight line.

 The inner leg is commonly shorter, and the separatrix and the last flux line in the scrape-off layer have similar curvature.
 Thus the function that describes the separatrix is interpolated to draw both "internal guide line" and "external guide line".